aws/aws-cdk-rfcs/text/204-golang-bindings.md

 ### JSII Datatype Interfaces (Structs)

-In jsii, the InterfaceType has a [datatype field](https://github.com/aws/jsii/blob/master/packages/%40jsii/spec/lib/assembly.ts#L879-L888) attribute that indicates that the interface only contains properties.
+In jsii, the InterfaceType has a [datatype field](https://github.com/aws/jsii/blob/master/packages/%40jsii/spec/lib/assembly.ts#L879-L888) attribute that indicates that the interface only contains readonly properties.
 While this does corresponds directly to a Go struct, we would likely need to generate both a Go interface that contains getter methods that correspond to each property as well as a Go struct that implements that interface.
 This is in order to support subtyping, as the interface is typically what is passed as an argument into other functions, as well as to ensure forward compatibility in case the datatype interface eventually extends another.
 Were it not for these considerations, it would be simpler to simply have a